PyConAPAC/proposals/2024/cfp-main-2024.md

    will be acquired if needed (e.g., universities, other local associations, etc.).
 This list is indicative, as most of the volunteers helping during the conference are usually enrolled during the last months/weeks before the conference.
 7. List of potential international and local sponsors.
-Note : Local sponsors help a lot in funding the conference.
+Note: Local sponsors help a lot in funding the conference.
 These are often smaller companies which will not move to new locations with the conference, so a local contact is highly beneficial in attracting these sponsors.